Zverik/Nik4/README.md

     ./nik4.py -b 25 61.6 30.6 63.3 -z 13 custom.xml kuopio.png --ozi kuopio.map

-This will render 12345x6789 (*todo*) image with a georeferencing file ready to open in OziExplorer.
+This will render 16311×10709 image with a georeferencing file ready to open in OziExplorer.
 For a `.wld` file, which can be used in desktop GIS applications or for creating a GeoTIFF file, use `--wld` option.
 You can convert png+wld to geotiff with GDAL:

     gdal_translate -of GTiff -a_srs epsg:4326 image.png image.tif

-*todo: test, maybe 4326 is a lie*
+### Make a BIG raster image

+You would likely encounter out of memory error while trying to generate 16311×10709 image from the last chapter.
+Despair not:

+    ./nik4.py -b 25 61.6 30.6 63.3 -z 13 custom.xml kuopio.png --ozi kuopio.map --tiles 4

+Voilà — now Mapnik has to generate 16 images of manageable size 4078×2678.
+After that Nik4 will call `montage` from the Imagemagick package to stitch all tiles together.

+What if `montage` cannot fit images into memory?
+There is a way, but you would need quite a lot of disk space, several gigabytes:

+    for i in *_kuopio.png; do convert $i `basename $i .png`.mpc; done montage -geometry +0+0 -tile 4x4 *_kuopio.mpc kuopio.png
+    rm *_kuopio.{png,mpc,cache}

+These lines will convert all images to Imagemagick's internal MPC format, from which `montage` reads directly.
+You would need more space for a similar MPC cache of the output file.
+Note that most software will have trouble opening an image surpassing 200 Mpx.

 ### Get an image for printing